yegor256/blog/_drafts/takes.md

 this [helps to reduce verbosity]({% pst 2015/feb/2015-02-05-jcabi-parent-maven-pom %}) in this XML.

-There are just too dependencies: `org.takes:takes` fo the framework itself and `com.jcabi.incubator:xembly` for Xembly processing (see below).
+There are just too dependencies: `org.takes:takes` for the framework itself and `com.jcabi.incubator:xembly` for Xembly processing (see below).

 Now, let's create all other supplementary files.
 This is the project layout